 Finding the right hosting can be daunting.
 WordPress can be a drain on server resources, so it’s important to find hosting that supports it.
 Managed WordPress hosting can be costly and isn’t always the best option for smaller sites.
-We recommend SiteGround, InMotion, Greengeeks, or Bluehost.
+We recommend SiteGround, InMotion, Flywheel, or Greengeeks.
 For more information on where to host a WordPress website, check out this article.

 SSL Certificate: free – $80/year

 As of July 2018, Google flags sites that aren’t https as not secure.
 This can damage SEO and scare visitors away.
 There are a lot of free options available such as Cloudflare shared SSL and Let’s Encrypt.
 Many hosting providers offer a free certificate as part of their packages.
 If you need better security you can buy a premium certificate: we recommend Comodo, GlobalSign, or RapidSSL.
-Hungry Ghost Design includes a free Cloudflare certificate with every site we host.
+Hungry Ghost Consulting includes a free Cloudflare or Let’s Encrypt certificate with every site we host.